 Status report of weather station: Active 24/7 Since 19:45hrs 27Dec2002

-CURRENT CONDITIONS AROUND SOUTH DAKOTA CLICK HERE
+CURRENT AVIATION CONDITIONS AROUND SOUTH DAKOTA CLICK HERE

 300 Mile Radar Provided Courtesy of Weather Underground(Ground Clutter Removed On All Radar Images)